Four Power-Five teams still remain undefeated after a decisive rivalry weekend.

-Here are the college football national championship odds for the 2023-24 season.
+Here are the college football national championship odds as of Nov.
+28.

 College football national championship odds